Bailzilla/WorkoutHistory/README.md

 ## What is this project?
 An ExpressJS Backend Application that utilizes Sequelize to communicate with a Sqlite database.
-I've encorporated Mocha and Chai to run tests on the api routes.
+I've encorporated Supertest to run tests on the api routes.
 My inspiration was to have a place where I could track my workouts.
 This allows the user to create, edit, and delete workouts from their saved history.

 ### Requirements
 1. Build an ExpressJS Backend Application